YohannesDK/Docker-NodeJS-MySQL-VueJS/README.md

 # Docker-NodeJS-MySQL-VueJS
-Understanding the basics of dockerizing a node js, MySQL and vue js application
+Understanding the basics of dockerizing a node js, MySQL and vue js application with microservices architecture in mind!

 Links:
   * https://martinfowler.com/microservices/